Software Deployment Solutions

 Specops Deploy removes time-consuming manual tasks and improves IT efficiency through a simplified software deployment process.
 Whether you are installing applications on multiple devices, or upgrading your computers to a new operating system, Specops Deploy is the key to ensuring your time is well spent.

-Specops Deploy leverages your Active Directory infrastructure and creates a powerful application distribution platform through an innovative Group Policy based approach to application management.
-You can use Specops Deploy to deploy a variety of application types, including Windows Installer package, Windows Installer Patch, App-V package, Legacy setup, and Windows Store applications.
+Specops Deploy leverages your Active Directory infrastructure and creates a powerful application distribution platform with granular and dynamic targeting of machines.
+You can use Specops Deploy to deploy a variety of application types, including:

 Specops Deploy monitors the activity in the system and offers real-time reports of what is happening at any given moment.
 This allows administrators to take the necessary action to quickly resolve any issues that may occur during a deployment, or verify that the system is running smooth.